Are you considering going solar?

-Fossil fuels cause significant damage to the environment during their collection and transport.
+Fossil fuels, while they are consistently reliable, cause significant damage to the environment during their collection and transport.
 But even more concerning, fossil fuel combustion generates a large amount of environmental toxins.
 As if that weren’t enough, these fuels also produce massive volumes of carbon dioxide, a gas which plays a big influence in global climate change.

 Solar Energy Equipment Required to Go Solar

 If you’re considering going solar, you’ve probably looked into what equipment is necessary to get started.

 Here is a list of equipment you’ll need to have a solar powered home: